 Porting a mortgage means transferring your current mortgage deal to a different property when you move house.

 Most likely because you are tied into your current mortgage deal.
 If you were to pay it off and take out a new mortgage for your next home, you’d be hit with early repayment charges (ERCs).

 Equally, you may not be tied in but want to keep hold of a particularly competitive rate.

 Are all mortgages portable?

-Some smaller or more specialist lenders may not offer portable deals however, and it’s also less common among buy-to-let mortgages.
+However, some smaller or more specialist lenders may not offer portable deals.
+It’s also less common among buy-to-let mortgages.